-For the entry level plans, Office 365 Business Essentials wins out with 1 TB (terabyte) of storage per user, while the G Suite Basic plan only offers 30 GB.
-To make matters worse, G Suite includes emails in this storage limit, whereas Office 365 provides extra storage for email files and has an added archiving feature.
+For the entry-level plans, Office 365 Business Essentials wins out with 1 TB (terabyte) of storage per user, while the GSuite Basic plan only offers 30 GB.
+GSuite includes emails in this storage limit, whereas Office 365 provides extra storage for email files with added archiving.

 This means every user gets a free desktop version of the Office suite (i.e. Microsoft Word, Excel) to download.

 These feature-rich apps expand far beyond the capabilities of the mobile and online versions, and are available on every plan except the ‘Business Essentials’.

 While both services offer mobile and online apps, one major benefit of Office 365 is its desktop applications.

 These online applications make both suites ideal for remote collaboration.
 Microsoft Teams lets facilitate this with tools like real-time co-authoring, mentioning users by name and chat capabilities while working on OneDrive.
 Microsoft now lets you collaborate using its desktop apps, too, although the updates to shared files are a bit sluggish compared to its online apps.

 Similarly, GSuite offers Hangouts for chats and Google Drive for real-time collaboration.
 Google’s online and mobile apps were created with cloud collaboration in mind, so some might find them a bit more user-friendly.

 For remote meetings, GSuite and Office 365 both offer group video conference calls.
 If you plan on large-scale video conferences, then Office 365 offers far more for your money: most plans have a 250-participant limit, while the E3 plan increases to an astounding 10,000-person limit.

 Meanwhile, GSuite’s Google Meet allows up to 25 participants on the “Basic” plan, 50 on the “Business” plan, and 100 on the “Enterprise” plan.